Yes – a lesson on the reality

 I leave you with a

-song by Lynn Noel
+song by Lynn Noel, with words by

 John Masefield.
 Know that Ed probably once sang along with